keirthana/anbox-cloud-docs/explanation/anbox-security.md

 | Anbox Stream Gateway | Dqlite | Session and management metadata, service account IDs that identify the web client |
 | Anbox Cloud dashboard | SQLite | User emails that are used for authentication |

 Services used by Anbox Cloud have configuration files that contain secrets.
+The secrets are automatically generated and managed by the respective charms or the appliance.
+The authentication methods used are futher defined in {ref}`exp-security-landing` for managing secrets.

 A charmed Anbox Cloud deployment contains the following configuration files that contain secrets:

 `/var/snap/ams/common/server/settings.yaml`
 `/var/snap/aar/common/conf/main.yaml`